M.S. in Hospitality Management

 Meet the Graduate Coordinator

-Frequently asked Questions for M.S in Hospitality Management
+Marketable Skills for MS in Hospitality Management

 Degree Planning Sheet - M.S. in Hospitality Management

 Employment & References Forms:

 Students earning a Master of Science degree in Hospitality Management view themselves as global employees who have the core competencies and a global perspective required for effective business interactions.
 As the industry demand for graduates of hospitality management programs increases, the need for quality education in the field continues to grow.

 The 36 credit-hour Master of Science degree in Hospitality Management offers an integrated program of study focusing on the management of products, services, and experiences in a consumer-driven global market.
 Courses are taught by knowledgeable and helpful faculty members who are actively involved in research involving hospitality operations, legal and regulatory aspects, marketing of hospitality services, sustainability, curriculum development, information technology, and global consumer issues impacting the hospitality industry.